Good Gottesman-Kitaev-Preskill codes from the NTRU cryptosystem: Introduction

 \section{Introduction}

 In recent years, notions of bosonic quantum-error correction with the \emph{Gottesman-Kitaev-Preskill} (GKP) code \cite{GKP} have seen a rapid increase of interest both in theory and in experiment, primarily due to the perspective of them contributing to a viable route towards large scale quantum computing using integrated \emph{photonic} \cite{Bourassa_2021, bartolucci2021fusionbased} and \emph{superconducting platforms} \cite{GrimsmoPuri}.
 Such codes have highly attractive features for systems in which quantum information is encoded in continuous variable degrees of freedom and are specifically suitable to accommodate photon loss \cite{Albert_2018, Noh_Capacity, Terhal_2020, HastrupLoss}.
-While much research has been dedicated to obtain effective qubits from single-mode systems that are to be integrated into larger qubit-based networks \cite{toricGKP, Noh_2020}, this approach is arguably only scratching the surface of the potential quantum computing with the GKP code offers compared to the toolbox offered by the more general, lattice theoretic perspective on this class of codes \cite{Harrington_Thesis, Conrad_2022, Royer_2022, Schmidt_2022}.
+While much research has been dedicated to obtain effective qubits from single-mode systems that are to be integrated into larger qubit-based networks \cite{toricGKP, Noh_2020}, this approach is arguably only scratching the surface of possibilities offered by the GKP code within its more general, lattice theoretic perspective \cite{Harrington_Thesis, Conrad_2022, Royer_2022, Schmidt_2022}.

 To corroborate this claim, in this work, we construct random \textit{good} GKP codes derived from a cryptographic attack on the NTRU cryptosystem \cite{Hoffstein_Pipher_Silverman_1998}.
 We define and discuss a goodness property for GKP codes in the lattice theoretic framework analogous to the notion of goodness in conventional quantum- and classical error correcting codes as a stepping stone towards scalable codes.
 We investigate the decoding problem of this class of codes and show how the native \textit{decryption} routine of the NTRU cryptosystems with access to its secret key can serve as decoder for the corresponding GKP code.